Growing Up As An Artist

 The Power Of Starting Small

-The other great thing that helped me was coming across a group of daily painters.
-These people do small works.
-For them, it’s all about just doing the work.
+The other thing that helped me was coming across a group of daily painters.
+These people do small paintings.
+For them, it’s all about doing the work.

 It doesn’t matter whether it’s good or bad, it’s all about getting going and creating.
 Because these works are small, you can do them more quickly.